blackblock-rocks/screenbuilder/README.md

 ## Introduction

-This library allows you to quickly create server-side GUIs for Minecraft Fabric.
+This library allows you to quickly create server-side GUIs for Minecraft Fabric, without the client needing any mod.

 It is meant to be used together with [PolyMC](https://github.com/TheEpicBlock/PolyMc), which automatically translates custom items & blocks to textured vanilla items so vanilla clients can see them with a resource pack.